Medical supplies flow into India as COVID-19 deaths near 200,000

 Tuesday’s turnout was low, however, said Sanjay Gunjyal, a police official handling the arrangements, compared to the hundreds of thousands in previous weeks, as the crisis prompted many monk groups to limit participants to “symbolic” numbers.

-India has turned to its armed forces for help fighting the crisis as new infections have topped 300,000 since April 21.
+India has turned to its armed forces for help as new cases have topped 300,000 since April 21.

 Prime Minister Narendra Modi has urged all citizens to get vaccinated amid the “storm” of infections.

-But in some of the worst-hit cities, bodies were being cremated in makeshift facilities in parks and parking lots while television channels showed images of bodies crammed into an ambulance in the western city of Beed as transport ran short.
+In some of the worst-hit cities, bodies were being cremated in makeshift facilities in parks and parking lots, while television channels showed images of bodies crammed into an ambulance in the western city of Beed as transport ran short.

 ‘WORSE BEFORE IT GETS BETTER’

-India has converted hotels and railway coaches into critical care facilities, but experts warn the next crisis will be a shortage of healthcare professionals.
+India has converted hotels and railway coaches into critical care facilities to make up for the shortage of beds, but experts say the next crisis will be a lack of healthcare professionals.

 “Unfortunately beds do not treat patients - doctors, nurses and paramedics do,” said Devi Shetty, a cardiac surgeon and chairman of the Narayana Health chain of hospitals.

-The Indian Medical Association said private hospitals would have to shut in Surat, a centre of the diamond trade in the western state of Gujarat, if they did not get oxygen supplies soon.
+The Indian Medical Association said private hospitals in the western city of Surat would have to shut if they did not get oxygen soon, adding “We fear a law-and-order situation might ensue”.

 Companies ranging from conglomerates such as Tata Group and Reliance Industries Ltd to Jindal Steel and Power have stepped forward to help supply medical oxygen.